George Griffith (cricketer): The celebrated hitter

 Very popular with the ring at Lord's and, indeed, all other grounds, Griffith was reputed to be the hardest hitter of his time.
 Edward Eardley-Wilmot and EC Streatfield recalled in their book, Charterhouse: Old and New: "Ben Griffiths, with his shoulders high up in his head, hitting merrily left-handedly all over the field".
 The following line of verse also describes him in romantic terms:

 "If George Griffith gets a loose one, he will send it far away."

 Harry Altham, in his celebrated book, A History of Cricket, noted that "not without cause has the poet sung ... for by common consent he was the hardest hitter known until the time of CI Thornton."
 James Pycroft confirms this: "Griffiths among the professionals and Mr. Thornton among the gentlemen are the two hardest hitters of my time; I mean in their usual style of play.
 Griffiths however, never seemed to exert himself or to play for sensational long hits."

 W. J. Ford wrote more than once of a vast hit of Griffith's which sailed clean out of The Oval, over the heads of the many Surrey boundary-riders and then over the pavilion.
 Ford reckoned that, "Of the old-time professionals, Griffiths was the biggest hitter I remember."

 One of his hits, in the 1865 Surrey-Middlesex match at Islington, was measured and found to be 119 yards.
 34 years later, it was recalled: "A good deal was made of it in the reports at the time, but although, of course, it wasn't nearly equal to many of Thornton's best, I think in the present day you might sit and watch cricket for a long time without seeing a hit as good."

 Griffith also once hit all four balls (although Ford mistakenly wrote about six) of an over right out of the Hastings ground in 1864, when playing for a United Eleven.
-Standing at the ground's northernmost wicket, Griffith bludgeoned each of the deliveries into exactly the same spot, clean over the fence to the Goods Station Road tavern on the right-hand side of the ground, each of them counting as "lost" sixes.
+Standing at the ground's northernmost wicket, Griffith bludgeoned each of the deliveries into exactly the same spot, clean over the fence to the Goods Station Road tavern on the right-hand area of the ground, each of them counting as "lost" sixes.
 The unfortunate bowler was slow bowler Farmer Bennett of Kent—but his mood was in stark contrast to that of the crowd, recorded by the Hastings & St Leonards Observer to have been "in a state of high excitement at such an unprecedented circumstance.
 General and oft-repeated applause showed the warmth of feeling that existed."
 A hat was passed around at the end of the game and a large collection taken for Griffith's benefit.
-As the game was not a first-class match, his feat did not count as a record, but, as Pycroft recalled, "This we never knew equalled".
+As the game was not an important match, his feat did not count as a record, but, as Pycroft recalled, "This we never knew equalled".